toastjpg/quartz/content/index.md

 I enjoy learning cool things about software development, distributed systems, and system design.

-I also like to spend my time exploring the outdoors, playing electric guitar, and doom scrolling reels (mostly this).
+I also like to spend my time exploring the outdoors, playing electric guitar, and going to the gym.

 On this site, you can find:
 - [Experience](about/experience.md) or summary of what I've done.